MileIQ Review 2026: Good for Solo Drivers, Not Built for Teams

 Drive classification

 One feature that sets MileIQ apart from other mileage trackers is drive classification.
+As a business owner or a self-employed driver, you don’t want to mix business and personal travel.

-Using the app’s drive classification tool is easy.
 When MileIQ downloads a drive card on the app, you swipe right for business or left for personal trips.
 Alternatively, you can log into the web dashboard, select the trip, and hit the button below the map to classify it.

 MileIQ lets you separate business trips from personal trips for reimbursement and tax purposes.

-In addition, MileIQ comes with a custom purpose classification that allows you to pick a subcategory for business and personal trips.
+MileIQ also allows you to select a purpose for business and personal trips.
+Subcategories for personal trips include:

 Moving